jagruth-m/amr-order-optimizer/README.md

 This repository contains the [ROS](https://www.ros.org/) Package for the given task.

 ## Setting up
-- Clone the repository and place the package folder **amr_order_optimizer** inside the **src** of your **workspace**
+- Clone the repository and place the package folder **amr_order_optimizer** and **custom_msg** inside the **src** of your **workspace**.
-- Build the package inside the workspace directory using `colcon build --packages-select amr_order_optimizer`
+- Build the packages inside the workspace directory using `colcon build --packages-select amr_order_optimizer custom_msg`.
-- Source the development environment after building the package `source install/setup.bash`
+- Source the development environment after building the packages `source install/setup.bash`
-- After building the package, run the node using launch file and input argument.
-It directly assigns the path to a directory containing two subdirectories **order** and **configuration**.
+- After sourcing, run the node using launch file and input argument.
+The command below launches the node and directly assigns the path to a directory containing two subdirectories **orders** and **configuration**.
 ```
 ros2 launch amr_order_optimizer order_optimizer_launch.py directory:=/path/to/directory/containing/folders
 ```
-- In the another terminal, publish the order id and description to the topic /nextOrder in the custom message format as shown.
+- In the another terminal, publish order id and description to the topic */nextOrder* in the custom message format as shown.
 ```
 ros2 topic pub --once /nextOrder custom_msg/msg/Order "{order_id: 1200028, description: 'order1'}"
 ```